JAC-CS-Game-Programming-F25/project-game-of-the-year/README.md

 For this course, I will implement a compact first chapter of this game:

--   Few combat zones (Temple entrance, corridors, boss chambers)
+-   Few combat zones(5 lets say but considering procedurally just having a lot, ill design 5 but will seem like a lot) (Temple entrance, corridors, boss chambers,etc)
 -   1 boss (Temple Guardian final boss)
 -   3–4 enemy types (Shadow Bat swarms, Spirit Boxer enforcers, Temple Guardian boss)
 -   Simple progression: Essences → Upgrade ATK or HP
+-   Story cutscenes: Static background images with text dialogue panels (intro cutscene explaining the backstory, mid-game story moments, and victory cutscene after defeating the Temple Guardian)

 **Nice to have plans (not in unless you think my project is too small):**

--   Multi-zone progression
 -   Inventory/equipment systems
 -   Complex stat allocation
 -   XP/leveling/gold/shop systems
 -   More enemy types and deeper story

-## 🕹️ Gameplay
+## Gameplay

 The player controls the Shadow Creature (their corrupted spirit form) using keyboard input (WASD for movement, Space for attacking).
 The Shadow Creature floats instead of walking .
 Players explore temple zones, encountering various enemies that spawn and chase.
 Combat is real-time and action-oriented, with the player able to perform basic attacks and dodge.

 As enemies are defeated, they drop:

+Note on Essence Drops: Currently planned for enemies to drop essences on death, but this mechanic is under consideration and may be taken out if you think this is too much.

 -   **Essences** – consumed to permanently increase ATK or HP